mauricioblum/barkyn-store-challenge/README.md

 - Usage of Data fetching libs like useSWR, for automatic revalidation and error handling
 - Data formatting for currencies
-- Update quantity directly in Cart page
+- Update quantity directly in Cart page or product page
+- SEO component for meta tags